 - Improving patient flow & operational efficiency with effective communication

-- Exploring a value-based health care implementation & funding model reform
+- Exploring value-based health care and health system reform

 - CASE STUDY: How Eastern Health is embracing their mission statement: Together we care, learn, discover & innovate